On the Parallels Between Minimal Surfaces and Einstein Four-Manifolds: Thick/Thin and Sheeted/Non-Sheeted Decomposition

 In the setting of Einstein four-manifolds, the thick/thin decomposition is based on local pointwise control of curvature energy and volume ratios.
-Fix a small constant $ \varepsilon > 0 $, determined by epsilon-regularity results, to serve as a threshold for acceptable curvature concentration.
-At each $ p \in M $, define the regularity scale $ r_{\varepsilon(p)} $ as the largest radius $ r \leq 1 $ for which:
+Fix a small constant $ \varepsilon > 0 $ (determined by epsilon-regularity results) to serve as a threshold for acceptable curvature concentration.
+At each $ p \in M $, define the regularity scale $ r_{\varepsilon(p)} $ as:

-We then look at the volume growth of this ball to see if it is comparable to Euclidean space, or if it collapses.
-This classifies the point $ p $ into one of two regions:
+This radius captures the largest scale at which curvature energy remains below the critical threshold.
+To distinguish collapsing versus non-collapsing behabiour, we examine the volume of the corresponding ball: